-- Parents or guardians should not have a bachelor's degree completed. - Come from a family of limited income. - Have interest in succeeding, continue and graduate with post-secondary studies/college studies. - Have an academic cumulative average no less than 2.50 when applying. - Applicants should be recommended by their teachers and/or the heads of their home schools.
+- Parents or guardians should not have a bachelor's degree completed. - Come from a family with a limited income. - Have interest in succeeding, continuing and graduate with post-secondary studies/college studies. - Have an academic cumulative average of no less than 2.50 when applying. - Applicants should be recommended by their teachers and/or the heads of their home schools.